Compassionate care leave

 After the leave is completed, and if the family member is still gravely ill and care is required, the employee may request the leave again.
 However, a new medical certificate must be provided.

 Employees caring for an ill family member must give their employer a medical certificate.
-Additional information regarding the provision of medical certificates will be available by January 1, 2018.
+A medical certificate may be issued by a nurse practitioner or physician.
 The certificate must include:

 - a statement that the family member has a serious medical condition and a significant risk of dying within 26 weeks